NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 #card
 Vacancy diffusion:
 - occurs though most of the material
-- is slow and limited since it requires vacancies
+- is slow and limited since it requires vacancies, faster in structures with more vacancies
 - requires high activation energy
+Grain boundary diffusion:
-Grain boundary diffusion, occurs along grain boundaries and
+- occurs along grain boundaries
+- faster in structures with lots of amorphous regions
+- lower activation energy
+Interstitial Diffusion:
+- occurs though most of the material
+- not very limited as occurs in the interstitial space between main structure atoms
+- Low activation energy